nhutdang198/xDeepFlattenArray/readme.md

-**xDeepFlattenArray** is a JavaScript/Typescript function that recursively flattens a nested array and stores the flattened elements in a provided array.
+The **xDeepFlattenArray** function is a utility for flattening deeply nested arrays into a one-dimensional array.
+It recursively traverses the input array and extracts all elements, including those nested within subarrays, creating a flattened result.

 ## Installation